matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 proprietary push systems such as GCM/APNS.
 Furthermore, it allows Matrix to run faster on low bitrate links (e.g 1-5Kbps).

+This proposal produces extremely low packet sizes of around 180 bytes to send a message, and 150 bytes for the response.
+Keep alive idle traffic is around 88 bytes per heartbeat interval (e.g per minute).

 ## Proposal

 The current Client-Server API stack, along with the proposed alternatives are as follows: